The Mirror Crack'd

 The Mirror Crack'd is a 1980 British mystery film directed by Guy Hamilton from a screenplay by Jonathan Hales and Barry Sandler, based on Agatha Christie's Miss Marple novel The Mirror Crack'd from Side to Side (1962).
 It stars Angela Lansbury, Geraldine Chaplin, Tony Curtis, Edward Fox, Rock Hudson, Kim Novak, and Elizabeth Taylor.
-Scenes were filmed at Twickenham Film Studios, Twickenham, London and on location in Kent.
+Scenes were filmed at Twickenham Film Studios in Twickenham, Middlesex, and on location in Kent.